-Accommodation comes in many forms – from treehouses to yurts – but all of them are very much glamping, and there’s a pool, restaurant and yoga coach on site too – plus a human nest for whale watching!
+Accommodation comes in many forms – from treehouses to yurts in the glamping category – but plenty of BYO Tent campsites too; there’s a pool, restaurant and yoga coach on site too – plus a human nest for whale watching!

 The Wild Coast Restaurant @ Treebones

 Even if you’re not staying at Treebones, you must must must pop in for a burger!
 The lunch menu here is insane, and best enjoyed at the balcony bar looking out to sea.
 They also have a sushi restaurant but really… it’s all about the burgers!

 For a special occasion meal, head to The Sur House, the restaurant within the Ventana resort.
 Perched on the top of a hill, opt for a table on the terrace (there are heaters and blankets if gets chilly) to enjoy inventive and high class dishes (four-course prix fixe from $80), fine wines and cocktails.

 Deetjen’s is famed for its hearty brunches – although dinner is fab too, in one of the candlelit dining rooms.
 A country inn-style spot, eclectically decorated and very much old school, with a focus on locally-sourced, organic ingredients.
 We went for dinner and loved it so much we returned for brunch in the morning…!
 (Dinner reservations recommended.)

 Best for: Wildlife – sea lions, sea otters, pelicans and seals – and well-marked scenic walking trails.